pliang279/LM_bias/README.md

 #### Global Bias

-We use the regard score as the metric for global bias.
+We use the regard score difference as the metric for global bias.
 The evaluation code is from https://github.com/ewsheng/nlg-bias.
 Thanks for their great work!

 ```python
 git clone https://github.com/ewsheng/nlg-bias.git